Chelmsford Fire Station – North Station

 Fire station expansion and renovation

 Since the original bunkroom was close to the apparatus bay, potential contaminants from the firefighters’ gear and equipment could permeate the living space.
-We built a Gear Locker Room that the firefighters could only access from the apparatus bay to overcome this.
+To overcome this, we built a Gear Locker Room that the firefighters could only access from the apparatus bay.
 There is no entry to the gear locker room from the living quarters to protect the firefighters, ensuring their health and safety.
 Potential contaminants from the turnout gear would be contained in the locker room.
 The gear locker room was independently heated and ventilated.
 The room also includes a washer-extractor system for heavy-duty protective gear cleaning.